|Builder, Skipper, Author - Dean C. Swift

 If your dream is a high seas adventure, with visits to exotic ports only seen in the movies, or places you've only imagined,

-then contact Dean to begin the realization of that dream!
+then contact Dean to begin the realisation of that dream!

 from '83 Days to Weather'

-had been away for, oh so long, and I was adapting well to the independent life.
-I was deep in thought, wondering how to start
+Dean had been away for, oh so long, and I was adapting well to the independent life.
+I was deep in thought, wondering

-the lawn mower, when the phone rang.
+how to start the lawn mower, when the phone rang.
 It was Sunday, the 16th of May, a day that I will never forget.
-The call came from the
+The call

-the boat.
-Did I know; the departure date, the boat registration, what flag she carried, was there an EPIRB on-board and more?
+about the boat.
+Did I know; the departure date, the boat registration, what flag she carried, was there an EPIRB on-board

 “Oh no, Dean is dead.
 I couldn’t get this thought